 He was a minority coaching fellowship intern with the Los Angeles Rams in 1990, Arizona Cardinals in 1992 and Washington Redskins in 1995.
 He also served as the running backs/wide receivers/special teams coach for the London Monarchs of the World League in 1991.

 Born Oct.
 22, 1965, Jackson was a quarterback at Pacific from 1985-86 and threw for 2,544 yards and 19 touchdowns.
 The Los Angeles native also lettered in basketball and earned his degree in physical education.

 Jackson and his wife, Michelle, have three daughters, Jordyn, Baylee and Haydyn.

-Cleveland Browns running back Isaiah Crowell rushes up the middle for a 25-yard gain.
+Cleveland Browns running back Isaiah Crowell runs it in for a 1-yard touchdown.

 Cleveland Browns running back Isaiah Crowell breaks free for 21 yards.